How to avoid confluence as much as possible

 My process now starts with an org-mode file that I write in emacs.
 Using org-mode I can write tables and code examples super easy.

-As not everything can be described in words, I try to create all my diagrams using plantuml.
-This is also built in to org-mode and emacs, so I can pre-view them on the fly.
+As not everything can be described in words, I try to create all my diagrams

 While plantuml may sound like overkill, it's actually not.
 The language is quite powerful, and the diagrams themselves can often be done in less than 20 lines of code.
 I can usually express simple conceptual diagrams, as well as processes and flows using the simple markup language.

-One extra bonus is that I can keep my diagrams embedded in the text itself, and since Confluence natively supports plantuml, I don't have to render any files offline.
+One extra bonus is that I can keep my diagrams embedded in the text

 Of course, sometimes plantuml isn't the right tool for the job, and in those cases, I upload an image file.

-From writing everything in org-mode, I gain the ability to export my documentation in to almost any desired format using pandoc.
-And it does support a lot of formats, even including Microsoft Office formats.
+From writing everything in org-mode, I gain the ability to export my

 The workflow

 In the beginning, I could handle the manual process of exporting to Confluence.
-I started with the built-in ox-confluence (an emacs package to export from org-mode to confluence).

 My amount of documentation was small, so copy-pasting the resulting confluence markup was possible to handle.